 Worried about using a credit card for online transactions?
 One of the advantages of a credit card is fraud detection for a secure online shopping experience.

-For example, if you get approved for a BDO, BPI, or Metrobank credit card, you can avail of the issuer’s virtual card (BDO Virtual Card, BPI eCredit, or Metrobank ON Internet Mastercard).
+For example, if you get approved for a BPI or Metrobank credit card, you can avail of the issuer's virtual card (BPI eCredit or Metrobank ON Internet Mastercard).
 Using a separate card just for internet shopping protects you from online shopping scams, as it has a different card number from your regular card.

 Online shopping is only as safe as the websites you visit and how careful you are against credit card fraud.
 Make sure to buy only from trusted websites with secure payment systems.